amoe/lotdd/notes.md

 It seems that there is no sample code provided, so let's write a really simple implementation so that we can comfortable refactor our tests.

+Fixture not in scope: means that you forgot to use TEST_F.